Local duality in algebra and topology: Local duality for comodules

 and induction.

 Since $I$ is regular, there is an isomorphism of $A$-modules~\cite[Thm.~1.1.8]{cmrings}

-as $I$ is finitely generated, this shows that each $I^k/I^{k+1}$ is finitely generated and projective, hence compact.
-The claim that $A/I^k$ is compact then follows by induction on the short exact sequences of comodules
+as $I$ is finitely generated, this shows that each $I^k/I^{k+1}$ is finitely generated and projective over $A/I$.
+Because $A/I$ is compact in $\Stable_{\Psi}$, and is a finitely presented $A$-module, it follows that $I^k/I^{k-1}$ is also compact in $\Stable_{\Psi}$.
+The claim that $A/I^k$ is compact then follows by induction on the fiber sequences induced by the short exact sequences of comodules